ulario/kotaka/docs/index.md

 ## Support

-Primary support should be sought on the DGD mailing list so that other members of the DGD community can benefit from the exchange.

-Please also use the DGD mailing list for issues with the underlying kernel library or with DGD itself.

-The github issue tracker for Kotaka may be used by users and developers alike to keep track of suggestions or bugs.
+Please use the github issue tracker for kotaka to get support or report bugs.

-Please email shentino@gmail.com if you need support beyond what the above can provide, or if there are any problems with the support process itself.
+If you need to discuss a support or bug related issue confidentially, or if you are having problems using the issue tracker, please email shentino@gmail.com.